 LUKE BRETHERTON is the Associate Professor of Theological Ethics and Senior Fellow at the Kenan Institute for Ethics at Duke University in the United States.
-He is also a Fellow of the Centre for Theology & Community, and was awarded the 2013 Ramsay Prize for theological writing for his book 'Christianity and Contemporary Politics'.
+He is also a Fellow of the Contextual Theology Centre, and was awarded the 2013 Ramsay Prize for theological writing for his book 'Christianity and Contemporary Politics'.

-SELINA STONE works for the Centre for Theology & Community as a church-based community organiser in Lambeth.
+SELINA STONE works for the Contextual Theology Centre as a churchbased community organiser in Lambeth.
 She is also a Parliamentary Assistant to Baroness Elizabeth Berridge.
 TOM CHIGBO is the Lambeth Borough Organiser for Citizens UK and a former President of the Cambridge University Students' Union.